 • What can I bring for you to sign?

-Anything at all (that I've worked on!)
+Anything at all — so long as it's something I worked on, of course!
 It doesn't matter which store I'm in, which publisher's booth I'm sitting at, or whatever.
 If I'm there to sign things, that's what I'll do.
 You can bring anything you like.

 • Even videogames?

 Yes, even videogames.
-You wouldn't believe how many DEAD SPACE case inlays I've signed over the years, for example.
+I've signed a lot of DEAD SPACE case inlays over the years.

 • Do you charge for signatures?